Overview

 }

 Please be careful when inserting the credentials.
-If you add incorrect credentials, you will not be able to add flavor and create a cluster.
+If you add incorrect credentials, you cannot add flavor and create a cluster.

 You can switch to Taikun and add your Azure credentials now: